UFC Has Set A Date For Its First ‘Fight Island’ Event

-The Ultimate Fighting Champion (UFC) president, Dana White, has set a date for the company’s first “Fight Island” event after months of speculation.
+The Ultimate Fighting Championship (UFC) president, Dana White, has set a date for the company’s first “Fight Island” event after months of speculation.

 The UFC is one of the only sports continuing to have events while the worldwide pandemic is ongoing.
 The president had said during the health crisis that he hopes to open “Fight Island,” an undisclosed private piece of land that White said he had purchased to own to host UFC events without having to adhere to strict state laws.